treeform/pixiebook/tutorial.md

 ctx.fill()
 ```

-We can also stroke the shape:
+We can also stroke the shape (that is still in the buffer):

 ```nim
 ctx.strokeStyle = "#FFFFFF"